farisachugthai/viconf/.config/nvim/annotations.md

 ## Plugins
 =====================================================================

-### Languange Client
+### Language Client

 The only thing is the func LanguageClient_serverCommands()

 But it's a simple dictionary.
 If you want, run a whole mess of loops checking things you care about I.E. bash language server, pyls etc are executable.

-if those loops return True, add it's name to the dictionary. then have the server run the commands we feed to it
+If those loops return True, add it's name to the dictionary. then have the server run the commands we feed to it

 I'm not sure how I hadn't thought of this yet.

-### lightline
+### Lightline

-honestly keep this around because airline is pretty heavy on termux
+Honestly keep this around because airline is pretty heavy on termux.

-btw do the code blocks need viml or VimScript after the tick marks?
+BTW do the code blocks need viml or VimScript after the tick marks?

 ```viml
 " Lightline: {{{